benihime1458/climbing-exercises/README.md

 - Currently developing the app with warm ups in mind as a starter.
 - The exercises are stored in a javascript file for now and is mainly for mockup until a database library is decided on later.

+### 02112019: Filling Exercise Library

+- Implemented rough look of left pane interface.
+Exercises are organized into groups within categories but categories still need to code selection function from footer.